-Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room exit the room and take an immediate right or left, walk down the hallway toward the exit in the corner of the building.
+Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and take an immediate right or left, walk down the hallway toward the corner of the building and descend the stairs.
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
-Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist handicapped individuals.
+Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities.